-This gives you a list containing each bottle CrossOver found in CrossOver Games.
+This is a list of the bottles that CrossOver found in CrossOver Games.
 For each bottle in the list, you can click on the drop-down menu to the right of the bottle's name to select one of three options for how CrossOver will treat the bottle during import.